pypa/packaging.python.org/source/specifications/recording-installed-packages.rst

 .. note::

-    The ``.dist-info`` directory's name is formatted to unambigiously represent a distribution as a filesystem path.
+    The ``.dist-info`` directory's name is formatted to unambiguously represent a distribution as a filesystem path.
 Tools presenting a distribution name to a user should avoid using the normalized name, and instead present the specified name (when needed prior to resolution to an installed package), or read the respective fields in Core Metadata, since values listed there are unescaped and accurately reflect the distribution.
-Libraries should provide API for such tools to consume, so tools can have access to the unnormalized name when displaying distrubution information.
+Libraries should provide API for such tools to consume, so tools can have access to the unnormalized name when displaying distribution information.

 This ``.dist-info`` directory may contain the following files, described in detail below: